8 Scary Ways Your Fireplace Could Be Toxic

 You could increase your risk for lung cancer

 A 2010 study published in Environmental Health Perspectives found that fireplace users did have an elevated risk of developing lung cancer.
 Dr. Tong also warns of the risk: “Repeat exposure can permanently damage the lungs and increase the risk of cancer similar to smoking.”
-These are the seven signs of lung cancer you could be ignoring.
+These are the signs of lung cancer you could be ignoring.

 What you burn could harm you